 The TIN card is issued by the BIR for free and is made of yellowish paper or thin cardboard with the BIR logo.
 It doesn’t expire, which means it’s valid forever, and you don’t need to renew it.

 Is TIN Card a Valid ID?

-Even if the TIN card is a government-issued ID, it’s not honored as a valid ID in all government and private transactions.
+Even if the TIN card is a government-issued ID, it’s not honored as valid in all government and private transactions.

 Some banks may honor the TIN card as a secondary ID, but they accept only the digitized version.
 However, the BIR has stopped issuing the digitized ID and has not announced when it will resume releasing this type of card.

 If you badly need a valid ID for bank transactions such as opening a savings account or applying for a loan, you can apply for other accessible IDs, such as the postal ID and UMID.

 The TIN ID card application is free.
 However, taxpayers requesting a replacement of a lost/damaged TIN card will be charged Php 100.

 Never trust anyone on social media sites who claim they can help process your TIN ID application in exchange for a fee.
 Chances are you will be dealing with scammers, as BIR doesn’t authorize any third-party provider to process TIN ID cards.

 Taxpayers who are already registered with BIR only need to present one government-issued ID when applying for a TIN ID.
 However, first-time taxpayers must bring the following requirements to their respective RDOs to apply for a TIN and TIN ID at the same time: